-The purpose of this call is to expand DPME capacity for evidence synthesis and evaluation through broadening the skills base and complementing DPME capacity with experts from the wider knowledge sector nationally.
-The establishment of a Panel of Service Providers (PSP) by DPME will provide planners, sector experts, researchers, evaluators, data scientists, methodology experts and information specialists the opportunity to contribute to knowledge production and translation across key national policy priorities.
-This call will be introduced during the first quarter of 2022/23 financial year.
+The purpose of this call is to expand DPME capacity for evidence synthesis through broadening the skills base and complementing DPME capacity with experts from the wider knowledge sector nationally.
+The establishment of a Panel of Service Providers (PSP) by DPME will provide planners, sector experts, researchers, data scientists, methodology experts and information specialists the opportunity to contribute to knowledge production and translation across key national policy priorities.